 How to Create a LinkedIn Profile

 You can create a LinkedIn profile in about 5-10 minutes, but like everything else, you only get from it what you put into it.
 Think about the last resume you wrote.
-It probably took a couple hours of collective work to put it together.
+It probably took a couple of hours of collective work to put it together.
 Your LinkedIn profile is similar.
 Think of it as an interactive online resume.
-It will take some time to create a LinkedIn profile that represents your skills and abilities.
+Creating a LinkedIn profile that represents your skills and abilities will take some time.
 But the results will be worth it.

-Join LinkedIn Groups.
 There are thousands of groups on LinkedIn.
 They include alumni groups from colleges or businesses, industry groups, military and veterans groups, and more.
 Join some that are relevant to your experience and interests, and see where they take you.
 You can learn a lot in those groups and meet a lot of great people.
-And remember, you aren’t committing to anything, you can always leave a group at a later time if you feel the group isn’t a good fit.
+And remember, you aren’t committing to anything.
+You can always leave a group at a later time if you feel the group isn’t a good fit.

 How to Connect with People on LinkedIn

-I recommend personalizing the invitation even if it is someone you know well.
+I recommend personalizing the invitation, even if it is someone you know well.
 This is your opportunity to get their attention which can be helpful if you are seeking a job or might be able to offer them assistance.
-If you don’t know the person, then don’t send a generic invitation.
+Don’t send a generic invitation if you don’t know the person.
 It’s a quick way to be ignored.

 Hello (Insert Name),